wp-plugins/tcrf/readme.txt

 * New Knowledge Editor.
 You can define different topics and its questions and answers in an easy way.
 You can also define more than one initial sentence and default answers.
 * You can select/unselect the topics that you are using in the robot's knowledge.
 * Chat without character.
 Allows you to automate the questions and answers without using a character.
-* High quality voice available for payment accounts (French, German, Italian, English (US&EN)and Spanish)
+* High quality voice available for payment accounts (French, German, Italian, English (US&EN) and Spanish)
+* New language: Portuguese (male and female).
+Only for payment account.

 = Next Features =